ycm-core/YouCompleteMe/README.md

 optimized for this use case of constant diagnostic refreshing.

-Poor support for this use case also led to crash bugs in Vim caused by Syntastic-Vim interactions ([issue #593][issue-593]) and incredibly annoying screen flickering ([issue #669][issue-669]).
+Poor support for this use case also led to crash bugs in Vim caused by Syntastic-Vim interactions ([issue #593][issue-593]) and other problems, like random Vim flickering.
 Attempts were made to resolve these issues in Syntastic, but ultimately some of them failed (for various reasons).

 Implementing diagnostic display code directly in YCM resolves all of these problems.
-Performance should also improve substantially since the relevant code is now written in Python instead of VimScript (which is very slow) and is tailored only for YCM's use-cases.
-We're also able to introduce new features in this area since we're not limited to the Syntastic checker API.
+Performance also improved substantially since the relevant code is now written in Python instead of VimScript (which is very slow) and is tailored only for YCM's use-cases.
+We were also able to introduce new features in this area since we're now not limited to the Syntastic checker API.

 We've tried to implement this in the most backwards-compatible way possible; YCM options that control diagnostic display fall back to Syntastic options that